What does the new Supreme Court Justice and business have to do with each other?

 The Supreme Court has already ruled on the Affordable Care Act and the legalization of gay marriage during President Barack Obama’s tenure.
 While these may seem like social issues – right to basic health care and right to gay marriage – there are huge implications for businesses as well.

 Who gets benefits?

 But with the legalization of gay marriage, more people are open to healthcare.
-Great for the people affected, but companies are footing the bill.
+Although this is great for the people affected, companies will foot the bill.
 After talking to multiple small businesses (1-10 employees) across Texas, I’ve seen companies go out of business due to Obamacare and others that are now spending over $12,000 more than what they were previously spending.

 Companies must provide benefits to all marriages (401k, health, parental leave, etc.).
 This leaves companies paying more than before for benefits.
 While this is great news to these employees, it’s a great example of just how Supreme Court decisions impact the bottom line of companies.

 Due to the extreme discontent among businesses nationwide, the Affordable Care Act will be amended and potentially reviewed again by the Supreme Court with a different justices.
 With a new set of justices (with a potentially different ideology), decisions could be overturned.

 How Supreme Court Decisions Impact Businesses

 Before we go into how Supreme Court decisions impact business, we must go over how cases get to the Supreme Court.
 Cases reach the Supreme Court in 1 of 3 ways – including original jurisdiction (dealing with mostly foreign affairs and diplomats), state Supreme Courts, and Federal Courts.
 A case progresses from the lower courts upward.
 Then if granted appeal enough times, a case can reach the Supreme Court.
 The lower court’s previous ruling stands if there is not a majority decision.